Automotive industry in Indonesia: Characteristics

-Traditionally, Indonesia is a market heavily oriented to Japanese cars like most of its Southeast Asian neighbours.
+Traditionally Indonesia is a market heavily oriented to Japanese cars like most of its Southeast Asian neighbours.
 However, while other Southeast Asian markets prefer compact sedans, Indonesian car market has a strong preference to three-row MPVs.
-In 2019, 96.3 percent of cars and trucks sold in Indonesia are from Japanese brands.
-The percentage is even higher than the proportion of Japanese brands in Japan itself which stood at 90 percent.
-In the same year, around 550,000 cars or 68 percent of passenger cars sold in Indonesia consisted of MPVs, crossovers and SUVs equipped with three rows of seats.
+In 2019, 96.3 per cent of cars and trucks sold in Indonesia are from Japanese brands.
+The percentage is even higher than the proportion of Japanese brands in Japan itself which stood at 90 per cent.
+In the same year, around 550,000 cars or 68 per cent of passenger cars sold in Indonesia consisted of MPVs, crossovers and SUVs equipped with three rows of seats.
 The percentage is one of the highest in the world.
 For example, in 2006, models such as Toyota Avanza (16.4%), Toyota Kijang Innova (14.6%), Daihatsu Xenia (7.4%), and Suzuki Carry/Futura (7.3%) had a very high market share.
-Top ten best-selling models consisted of almost 73 percent of domestic sales of the vehicles in 2006.
+Top ten best-selling models consisted of almost 73 per cent of domestic sales of the vehicles in 2006.

 Japanese manufacturer Toyota is leading the market share in Indonesia for decades since the early 80s.
 Despite that, the largest manufacturer in Indonesia is Daihatsu as several popular Toyota-branded models sold in Indonesia are developed and produced by Daihatsu, which is wholly owned by Toyota since 2016.
 The subsidiary, Astra Daihatsu Motor (ADM) operates several plants capable of producing a total 530,000 cars per year.
 Around 2 out of 5 automobiles sold in Indonesia is produced by ADM.

 Apart from Indonesian consumers wanting a large car to carry the whole family, the popularity of MPVs or three-row cars in general could be explained by the regulations and the car culture that followed after.
 When the complete ban on car imports on 22 January 1974 by a Decree No. 25/74 was imposed, the Indonesian government also imposed a tax scheme which saw pickup trucks and minibuses with wagon body style free from luxury goods tax, while sedan cars were charged a 100% luxury goods tax.
 As the result, a sedan of any size became a luxury-type vehicle for most consumers while minibuses became more popular, even when at the time, despite its natural practicality, tended to be much less comfortable to drive or to ride in.
 As the result, unlike its neighbouring countries in Southeast Asia that prefers mostly compact sedans, Indonesian consumers are predominantly buying three-row MPVs.

-According to GAIKINDO, 82 percent of the national automobile sales in 2018 is contributed by the Java island.
-In 2017, West Java province contributed 19.6 percent of the national car sales at around 207,000 vehicles, DKI Jakarta at 19.3 percent, and East Java at 13.1 percent.
+According to GAIKINDO, 82 per cent of the national automobile sales in 2018 is contributed by the island of Java.
+In 2017, West Java province contributed 19.6 per cent of the national car sales at around 207,000 vehicles, Jakarta at 19.3 per cent, and East Java at 13.1 per cent.